VlachosGroup/SAC-Scaling-Laws/README.md

 # Training Scaling Relationships for Single-atom Catalysts
 The notebooks contain the workflow of training scaling relationships based on physical descriptors (features obtained from density functional theory calculations) using various machine learning methods.
+The scaling relationships are useful for fast prediction of desired properties and catalyst material screening, saving computing time by not doing quantumn calculations.

 ## Developers
 - Yifan Wang (wangyf@udel.edu)